PWA application

 Wants to learn more about PWA (Progressive Web Application) apps?
 Start here: https://web.dev/progressive-web-apps/

-Our PWA APP is an online-offline hybrid application for supporting fieldwork.
-Width this app you can read the online database easily.
+Our PWA app is an online-offline hybrid application to support fieldwork.
+With this app, you can easily access the online database.
 How does it work?

 While you are online, you can see data as a layer above the base map.
-Practically it is a cluster styled layer, where the number of feature points is the label in the cluster symbols.
+Practically, it is a cluster-style layer, where the number of feature points is the label in the cluster symbols.
 There is a filter/query option on the map to fetch a lot of data from the database.
 The default filtering option is the viewport, so applying this filter will fetch all records of data from the database that you can see on the map.
-Practically, it is a bad idea to zoom out to a much larger area than you really need because a huge amount of fetched data can freeze your app.
-After the fetching is finished, the cluster layer style will have a slight change which indicates that these features are available on your device.
-The displaying method is still clustered due to displaying numerous features that can freeze the app.
+In practice, it is a bad idea to zoom out to a much larger area than you really need, because fetching a large amount of data can freeze your app.
+After fetching is finished, the cluster layer style will change slightly, indicating that these features are available on your device.
+The display method is still clustered because it displays numerous features, which can freeze the app.
 When you click on a cluster symbol, the attribution appears in a scrollable modal dialogue, so you can read all attributes of the clicked features.

 The PWA app runs in the browser but can operate without the browser window.
 So it looks like a standalone mobile application.
-The fetched data is stored in offline storage, but the base map actually is not, but maybe can be cached if you browse it before an offline usage.
+The fetched data is stored in offline storage, but the base map is not; it can be cached if you browse it before using it offline.

-When you visit the app’s URL from the CHROME or OPERA browser, it will offer to install it as a desktop app.
-Use this option to access the offline usage features of the app, and the window size will be a bit larger without the browser frame.
+When you visit the app’s URL in CHROME or OPERA, it will offer to install it as a desktop app.
+Use this option to access the app’s offline usage features, and the window will be a bit larger without the browser frame.

 Features